moves-rwth/stormpy/doc/checklist_new_release.md

 The following steps should be performed before releasing a new stormpy version.

 1. Update `CHANGELOG.md`
-   To get all the commits from an author since the last tag execute:
+   * To get all the commits from an author since the last tag execute:
    ```console
    git log last_tag..HEAD --author "author_name"
    ```
+   * Set release month

 2. Update used tool versions:
    * Update `storm_min_version` in `setup.py`